 How to Restore Chipped Furniture

-Wooden furniture may be chipped while in the process of moving or as a result of extensive use.
-Furniture brought home from garage sales or used furniture stores more often than not have suffered a few dings on the surface.
-There are several ways with which you can restore your furniture, depending on the type and extent of damage.
+Wooden furniture may be chipped while moving or as a result of extensive use.
+Furniture brought home from garage sales or used furniture stores more often than not has suffered a few dings on the surface.
+There are several ways with which you can restore your furniture, depending on the type and extent of the damage.

-Chip repair kits: These kits use a compound which dries to a hard plastic finish that matches the color of your wood furniture.
-First, the color of the compound is matched to that of the furniture by mixing several colors together.
+Chip repair kits: These kits use a compound that dries to a hard plastic finish that matches the color of your wood furniture.
+First, the color of the compound is matched to that of the furniture by mixing several colors.
 The compound is then applied and blended into the damaged area and left to dry.
 The restoration is completed by lightly sanding the repaired surface and applying a clear finish included in the kit.

 Although the task of restoring your furniture can be done quickly and easily, there are some cases in which the job would be better left to a professional.
 Firstly, if your wooden furniture is an expensive antique piece, you would not want to risk further damage or a poor finish.
 You should always check with a reputable appraiser before having an antique refinished because tampering with the original finish may reduce its value.
 Secondly, if the damage is substantial, it may be worth getting a professional restorer to tackle the job.

 - Garden / Landscaping / Patio — 263

 - Kitchen / Bathrooms — 240

 - Real Estate / Finance — 200

 - Appliance / Repair — 186

 - Interior Design / Decor — 184